Hoyasumii/avengers-endgame/README.md

 (In an abrupt moment of silence, she tries to chew her tears and emotional feelings as she eats a sandwich.)

-NATASHA ROMANOFF: Will you find out where he's going nex
+NATASHA ROMANOFF: Will you find out where he's going next